 There’s a common theme in all three segments of Episode 19 of the podcast: the risk-return trade-off between stocks and bonds.
 This is hardly an original idea, but it remains one of the most important concepts in investing.

 It’s a good time to revisit this theme, as we just marked the 10th anniversary of the collapse of Lehman Brothers, which spiraled into the worst financial crisis since the Great Depression.
 Many of us will never forget those dark days of 2008 and early 2009, when people genuinely wondered whether stock markets might go to zero.
-Yet it seems to have faded from many people’s memories.
+Yet for others it seems to have faded from memory.
 And for those in their 20s and 30s, who haven’t experienced anything more than a few modest corrections, it has about as much resonance as the Second World War.

 For the interview segment, I’m joined by Larry Bates, a former investment banker who has become an outspoken advocate for Canadian investors.
 Larry is the author of a new book called Beat the Bank, which lays out a strategy he calls Simply Successful Investing, with a focus on education, long-term thinking and low costs.